-6.4.2 Bidding behaviour during times of network constraint
+6.5.2 Bidding behaviour during times of network constraint

 Broadly speaking, the existing regional model for the NEM facilitates efficient outcomes.
 This is because, in the absence of network constraints, generators have an incentive to make broadly cost-reflective offers.
-However, when intra-regional congestion occurs and constraints start to bind, this model begins to break down and generators bid below cost to increase the likelihood of being dispatched.
+However, when intra-regional congestion occurs and constraints start to bind, this model begins to break down and generators make low, or even negative, offers to increase the likelihood of being dispatched.